longyi1207/Kafka/README.md

 # Kafka
-This project uses Kafka to implement a message producer and consumer that communicate in a reliable, non-block, and real-time way.
+This project uses Kafka to implement a message producer and consumer that communicate in a reliable, non-blocking, and real-time way.
 This project is solely for learning purpose.

 ## Usage:
 Download kafka from its [offical website](https://kafka.apache.org/downloads) and follow the instructions to install.
 Or alternatively on MacOS you can use homebrew to do this.
 Run both kafka and zookeeper after installation.